-In order to generate a pose, we use a \textit{slow boost} component as seen in the LC module (see Section \ref{sec:lc}).
+To generate a pose, we use a \textit{slow boost} component as seen in the LC module (see Section \ref{sec:lc}).
 The slow boost builds up an activation if signal action is active, and the activation decays when the robot signals the end of an action (robot controller).
-The reversed Mexican-hat shape input to action formation favors peaks of activation around the object location.
-The signal action node receives inhibition when the robot is moving and when a peak emerges within action formation.
+The reversed Mexican-hat shape input to action formation favors activation peaks around the location of the object (Fig. \ref{fig:action_nf}-right).
+The signal action node receives inhibition when the robot is moving and when a peak emerges within the action formation NF.
 The working memory keeps track of the activations in time and projects the inhibition back to action formation.
-Together, these two fields provide an inhibition of return effect, avoiding to select the same pose twice.
-Here, we provide a specific value for the global inhibition of the working memory (Appendix \ref{app:dft}), so several supra-threshold activations can take place at the same time without over population.
+Together, these two fields provide an inhibition of return effect, avoiding selecting the same pose twice.
+Here, we provide a specific value for the global inhibition of working memory (Appendix \ref{app:dft}), so several suprathreshold activations can take place at the same time without overpopulation.
 This means that only a limited number of activations can be self-sustained.
 If a new peak emerges, one of the "old" activations dissipates.
 The robot controller is in charge of delivering excitation after two poses during exploration and after a single pose for exploitation.
-The working memory receives inhibition in case of a new stimuli (transient goal) and when the persistence mechanism reached the threshold.
+Working memory is inhibited in the event of new stimuli (transient goal) and when the persistence mechanism reaches the threshold.